alex-clinton/cv-project-webpage/README.md

 | Cell 1   | Cell 2   | Cell 3   |
 | Cell 4   | Cell 5   | Cell 6   | -->

 The results shown above demonstrate that Thomas' dataset is both visually more difficult for humans and quantitatively more difficult for the OCR model than Alex's dataset.
 We also see that freezing the encoder facilitates more efficient fine-tuning in all instances.
+However, the performance is still far away from what we would hope for in an OCR model.

 ## Approch 2 Supervised domain adaptation